smizell/smizell-blog/content/posts/about-my-book-api-by-design.md

 cover: '/images/summary-cover.jpg'
 tags: [api-by-design]
 summary: |
-  A look at some of the reasons why I wrote the book API by Design
+  A look at some of the reasons why I wrote the book API by Design and how I fell into the topic by accident
 showFullContent: false
 ---